 Description

-Single storey, five-bay, rectangular-plan, Arts and Crafts style former sports pavilion designed by Alexander Lorne Campbell in 1895 for the Craigmillar Park Golf Club.
+This is a single-storey, five-bay, rectangular Arts and Crafts style former sports pavilion, designed by Alexander Lorne Campbell in 1895 for the Craigmillar Park Golf Club.
+It is located at 2 Pavilion Crescent, Mayfield, Edinburgh.

-In 1904 renewed feuing led to the loss of one of the fairways, and consequently the club moved to its present location, off Observatory Road, in 1907.
-The pavilion was sold to the Edinburgh Northern Hockey Club, but was also used by other sports clubs and the local St Margaret's Girls school used it until 1976 as changing room when it was taken over by Moray House of the University of Edinburgh.
+In 1904, changes to the feuing arrangements resulted in the loss of a fairway, and the club relocated to its current site, off Observatory Road, in 1907.
+The pavilion was subsequently sold to the Edinburgh Northern Hockey Club, and was also used by other sports clubs and St Margaret's Girls school until 1976, when it was taken over by Moray House of the University of Edinburgh.

-The building was altered and extended to the rear by RD Cameron & Gibb in 1980.
-It was refurbished and relocated within the curtilage of the original sport field 52.5 metres south of its original position and re-orientated through 180 degrees in 2017/18 as part of a housing development.
-An extension to the rear was removed at the same time.
+In 1980, the building was altered and extended to the rear by RD Cameron & Gibb.
+During refurbishment in 2017/18, it was relocated within the curtilage of the original sports field, approximately 52.5 meters south of its original position and re-orientated through 180 degrees, as part of a housing development.
+An extension to the rear was removed at this time.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.